ShaneBurkhart/SparkSchool/courses/guide-to-becoming-a-software-developer.md

 Another useful skill you will pick up is how to read software documentation.
 Software documentation contains everything you need to know about using a particular piece of software.
 You will quickly learn how to read software documentation when searching for solutions to your issues.

-I can't stress this enough.
+I cannot stress this enough.
 Start building a Github portfolio right now!
 Employers go crazy for an active Github account and it shows that you not only know what you are doing, but are also passionate about your work.
 All you need is one good project built from scratch without a tutorial that you can talk about technically.
 You get bonus points if you worked on it with someone else.

 Once you have some experience and a portfolio to show employers, it's time to start applying to software companies.